 About me: I am British, but I have lived extensively in France and the United States.
 I have a PhD in eighteenth-century British art from the Courtauld Institute in London and I was teaching there before I moved to Tel Aviv.
 You can find a more detailed account of my professional activities at grandjouan-cv-2016-17-pdf.
 I am also on linked in and on Academia.edu .
-I live in Israel because I am married to a French diplomat.
-We have three children and our previous postings were in the US, the UK and Serbia.
+I will be based in Israel until 2018, while my husband completes a mission for the French embassy.
+Previous postings were in the UK, the US and Serbia.

 About my book: I am currently working as an independent scholar and writing a book that is provisionally entitled Anglo-French Encounters: National Identity and Graphic Satire 1688-1815.
 My research interests mostly focus on satire, humour and national jokes; on early modern print culture, material culture and cross-channel exchange.
 The sort of images I work on look like this:

 © Trustees of the British Museum

 In June, I shall be speaking to a group about the portraits from the 17th-19th centuries that are currently on display at the Museum of Art in Tel Aviv

 In July, I shall be at the Courtauld Summer School, teaching a course on 18th-century British art called: ‘Modern Britain: Paint, Print and Patronage in the Eighteenth Century’.
 See here Courtauld Summer School 2017